-Top 5 2nd Quarter Trades of DA - GuruFocus.com
+Top 5 2nd Quarter Trades of Da - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were DAGCO, INC.’s top five trades of the quarter.
+According to GuruFocus data, these were Darwin Advisors, LLC’s top five trades of the quarter.

-The guru sold out of their 110,990-share investment in BATS:GOVT.
-Previously, the stock had a 1.21% weight in the equity portfolio.
-Shares traded for an average price of $24.02 during the quarter.
+Darwin Advisors, LLC reduced their investment in NAS:QQQ by 47,939 shares.
+The trade had a 2.85% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $310.63.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 21,037-share investment in NAS:VGIT.
-Previously, the stock had a 0.58% weight in the equity portfolio.
-Shares traded for an average price of $61.11 during the quarter.
+Darwin Advisors, LLC reduced their investment in ARCA:SGOL by 901,748 shares.
+The trade had a 2.75% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $17.97.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, DAGCO, INC. bought 9,961 shares of ARCA:VYM for a total holding of 104,863.
-The trade had a 0.52% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $107.61.
+Darwin Advisors, LLC reduced their investment in ARCA:XLK by 77,490 shares.
+The trade had a 2.02% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $139.3.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard High Dividend Yield Indx ETF has a price-earnings ratio of 15.51 and a price-book ratio of 2.60.
+In terms of valuation, Technology Select Sector SPDR ETF has a price-earnings ratio of 23.62 and a price-book ratio of 7.66.

-During the quarter, DAGCO, INC. bought 16,563 shares of ARCA:SCHG for a total holding of 24,804.
-The trade had a 0.49% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $64.03.
+Darwin Advisors, LLC reduced their investment in ARCA:IWY by 56,155 shares.
+The trade had a 1.47% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $137.44.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab U.S. Large-Cap Growth ETF has a price-earnings ratio of 26.78 and a price-book ratio of 6.91.
+In terms of valuation, iShares Russell Top 200 Growth ETF has a price-earnings ratio of 25.97 and a price-book ratio of 9.83.

-During the quarter, DAGCO, INC. bought 15,805 shares of ARCA:DGRO for a total holding of 290,731.
-The trade had a 0.39% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.29.
+Darwin Advisors, LLC reduced their investment in ARCA:MGK by 35,402 shares.
+The trade had a 1.37% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $201.4.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core Dividend Growth ETF has a price-earnings ratio of 15.84 and a price-book ratio of 2.96.
+In terms of valuation, Vanguard Mega Cap Growth ETF has a price-earnings ratio of 26.07 and a price-book ratio of 7.81.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.